HERV-K Suppression Using Antiretroviral Therapy in Volunteers With Amyotrophic Lateral Sclerosis (ALS)

 Able to provide informed consent and comply with study procedures.

-ALS diagnosed as probable, laboratory-supported probable or definite according to the World Federation of Neurology El Escorial revised criteria31 as determined by a neurologist with neuromuscular subspecialty training.
+ALS diagnosed as probable, laboratory-supported probable or definite according to the World Federation of Neurology El Escorial revised criteria32 as determined by a neurologist with neuromuscular subspecialty training.

-Detectable plasma HERV-K gag RNA transcript at a minimum of 1000 copies/ml as measured by quantitative PCR at the screening visit.
+Detectable HERV-K viral load in blood at a minimum of 1000 copies/ml as measured by quantitative PCR at the screening visit.

-If taking riluzole, must be on a stable dose for at least 30 days prior to the screening visit, or stopped taking riluzole at least 30 days prior to the screening visit.
+If taking riluzole or edaravone, must be on a stable dose for at least 30 days prior to the screening visit, or stopped taking riluzole or edaravone at least 30 days prior to the screening visit.

 Subject has a competent caregiver who can and will be responsible for administering study drug.
 If there is no caregiver, another qualified individual must be available to do this.

-Subject has established care with a neurologist at a specialized ALS clinic and will maintain this clinical care throughout the study.
+Subject has established care with a neurologist and will maintain this clinical care throughout the study.

 A participant will be excluded if he or she has any of the following: